-The Hudson Fellows in Public Health program, now in its 5th year, awards fellowships to graduate students who are training at the highest levels of their disciplines at the Hudson College of Public Health.
+The Hudson Fellows in Public Health program awards fellowships to graduate students who are training at the highest levels of their disciplines at the Hudson College of Public Health.

 The Hudson Fellows in Public Health program was established in 2013 by Dr. Leslie Hudson and Mr. Clifford Hudson to strengthen a growing network of scholarship, education and practice devoted to the development of better public health practices and outcomes for the state, the nation and the world in which we live.

 The intent of the fellowship is to support full time continuous Ph.D. study for 4 consecutive years.
 To be eligible for a fellowship, candidates must meet the following criteria:

 be pursuing a PhD in a program in the OU Hudson College of Public Health;

 or a student accepted into a PhD program in the OU Hudson College of Public